videomorph-dev/videomorph/README.md

 ## Installation

 You can install and use VideoMorph on GNU/Linux and on Windows systems.
 There are several ways you can use to install the application.
 Let's take a look at them.
-We haven't tried properly **yet** on MacO :-|
+We haven't tried properly **yet** on MacOS :-|

 ### Installing From the Binary Packages